sarvex/jspackage/readme.md

   object.
   - Or add support to the bottom of `src/jspackage.coffee` and submit a pull request.
-* Includes a --watch mode which automatically recompiles source files when they change.
+* Includes a `--watch` mode which automatically recompiles source files when they change.
-* Ability to supply more source code search paths with --lib.
+* Ability to supply more source code search paths with `--lib`.

 ## Command line usage